edoardottt/MSc-CyberSecurity-Sapienza/Web-Security-and-Privacy/privacy_Q&A.md

 With only eight movie ratings, and dates that may be up to two weeks in error, they can uniquely identify 99% of the records in the dataset.
 After all, all they need is a little bit of identifiable data: from the IMDb, from your blog, from anywhere.
 The moral is that it takes only a small named database for someone to pry the anonymity off a much larger anonymous database

 **23. Which are the main characteristics of the new European regulations for privacy for individuals?**

-todo
+- It's easier to access your own data, individuals will have more informations (clear and understandable) on how their data is processed.
+For example, if an individual has given her or his consent to processing for a specific purpose (e.g. display on a social networking site, and does not want this service anymore, than there is no reason to keep the data in the system).
+- Right to data portability: it will be easier to transfer your personal data between service providers.
+- Right to be forgotten: when you no longer want your data to be processed, the data will be deleted.
+This is not completely true, for example if the retention of the data is necessary for the performance of a contract or for compliance with a legal obligation, the data can be kept as long as necessary.
+- Companies and orgs must notify the national supervisory authority of serious data breaches as soon as possible.

 **24. Which are the main characteristics of the new European regulations for privacy for business?**

 - Regulators can impose fines up to 4% of annual turnover (or EUR 20 mln, highest possible), they can perform audits, warnings or ban on processing.
 - Organizations must demonstrate they are compliant by evidencing that they comply with the GDPR conditions, so orgs must document suitable policies, perform privacy assessments and implement technical security measures.